 Central Medical Store

 The Central Medical Stores plays a pivotal role in purchase, repairs and disposal of unwanted materials.
 The job responsibility of stores spans every department, constituent colleges and the hospital.
-All purchase made at KIMSDU are routed through the CM store so as to streamline the process and keep accountability.
+All purchase made at KVV are routed through the CM store so as to streamline the process and keep accountability.